APJansen/TDUr/README.md

 - When moving to a square occupied by the opponent, the opponent's stone is captured and moved back to the start.
 - When moving to a rosette square, the player gets another turn.
 Otherwise the turn transfers to the opponent.

 Finally, when a player has no legal moves, or a 0 is thrown, they must pass.
-Passing is only allowed when there are no legal moves.
+Passing is only allowed in this situation.

 <a name="play"/>